LilithTundrus/e621-API-Docs/docs/Comments.md

 ### Destroy

 Delete a comment by ID.
-You must be the owner of a comment or a _Janitor_ level user to delete a comment.
+You must be the owner of a comment or a _Janitor_ level user to delete a comment

 Base URL is `https://e621.net/comment/destroy.json`